-Pursuant to the employment agreement with Mr. Walker, in the event that the Company undergoes a "Change in Control" during the first 12 months of his employment and if, at any time over the next 12 months after consummation of such Change of Control, his employment is terminated without "Cause" or he resigns with "Good Reason" (as such terms are defined in the employment agreement) and, provided Mr. Walker's termination or resignation was a "separation from service" within the meaning of Internal Revenue Code Section 409A, then he will be entitled to all of the following:
+Pursuant to the employment agreement with Mr. Walker, if the Company undergoes a "Change in Control" anytime after November 9, 2012, which was the 1 year anniversary of his start date, and at any time over the next 12 months following such Change of Control, his employment is terminated without "Cause" or he resigns with "Good Reason" (as such terms are defined in the employment agreement) and, provided Mr. Walker's termination or resignation is a "separation from service" within the meaning of Internal Revenue Code Section 409A, then he will be entitled to all of the following:

-- (i) vesting acceleration with respect to 50% of then outstanding and unvested stock options and restricted stock; - (ii) 12 months of then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a 12-month period; - (iii) a payment equal to 100% of the annual target bonus paid for the immediately preceding performance period; and - (iv) the Company's payment of the premiums for COBRA coverage from the last date on which he receives health care coverage as a Company employee until the earlier of: (1) the date that is 12 months following the separation date; or (2) the date Mr. Walker becomes covered under another employer's health coverage plan.
+- vesting acceleration of his then outstanding and unvested stock options and restricted stock as if he had provided continuous service to the Company for an additional 12 months after his separation date; - 12 months of then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a 12-month period; - a payment equal to 100% of the annual target bonus paid for the immediately preceding performance period; and - the Company's payment of the premiums for COBRA coverage from the last date on which he receives health care coverage as a Company employee until the earlier of: (1) the date that is 12 months following the separation date; or (2) the date Mr. Walker becomes covered under another employer's health coverage plan.